cjohnson74/Python-NewsFeed/README.md

 Just like most other popular programming languages, Python has several frameworks that can make it easier to use.
 The two most popular Python frameworks are [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [Django](https://www.djangoproject.com/).
 You’ll use Flask in this course, but you can adapt the same concepts to a Django application.

 To complete the refactoring, I connected the Just Tech News application to a relational database using SQLAlchemy, provide user authentication using Flask’s built-in session functionality, and deploy my app to the cloud using Heroku.

+# Reflection

+Looking back at this Tech News Feed project as a whole, I accomplished the following:
+- Set up a virtual environment for Python by using the ``venv`` module.
+- Defined functions and classes by using Python syntax.
+- Created and imported Python packages and modules.
+- Used the Flask library to create GET, POST, PUT, and DELETE routes.
+- Created MySQL tables by using the SQLAlchemy ORM.
+- Queried a database by using SQLAlchemy methods.
+- Handled errors by using ``assert`` and ``try...except`` statements.
+- Used the contextual ``g`` and ``session`` objects of Flask across routes.
+- Imported custom filter functions into Jinja templates.
+- Created custom decorator functions.

+## Python vs JavaScript
+Along the way, I uncovered many differences and similarities between Python and JavaScript.
+I have noticed that the differences are mostly syntactical?
+Concepts like servers, requests, templates, models, conditionals, and errors remain the same across different languages.
+Since I understand those concepts, I can learn any new programming language, I just have to identify a specific feature that I want to build using that language, and search online for resources that can guide me through the process.

+When I learn a new language, PRACTICE is crucial!
+To practice Python, I can build another Flask web app form scratch or look into uses like scripting or software development.
+Whatever I choose, now I am equipped to tackle any potential obstacles.